Advancing the State of the Art in Community Benefit: Toolkit (ASACB)

 ASACB was a multi-state research demonstration of the Public Health Institute and a diverse group of hospitals to develop and implement uniform standards to align governance, management, and operations to enhance community benefit practices.
 The toolkit includes instructional materials and templates for the comprehensive review and enhancement of community benefit programs.

 This is early seminal work led by PHI that directly engaged 70 hospitals in four states in the development of principles and institutional policies to enhance CB practices.
-Again, while we could post this on CACHE, the central focus on CB suggests a more appropriate base on CBI.

 Catholic Health Association of the United States (CHA)